SharePoint Online outage on

 StatusGator demo page

 StatusGator is a unique alternative to CloudHarmony.
-StatusGator monitors the statuses of 2,700+ different cloud services.
+StatusGator monitors the statuses of 4,000+ different cloud services.
 Moreover, users can have their own status page to monitor the status of every cloud service they use.
 This includes cloud infrastructure, critical API providers, SaaS applications, and hosted software.

+Like CloudHarmony, StatusGator can help with understanding the reliability of cloud services and compare their uptime.
 With StatusGator, you are getting the most information about your cloud services, and viewing it on your public or private status page.

 #2 CloudHarmony Alternative – Cloudorado